AngelicosPhosphoros/LongArithmeticsCPP/README.md

 Long Arithmetics C++
 ======================

-This is a optimized realization of integer long arithmetics on C++
+This is a optimized realization of signed integer long arithmetics on C++

 # How to use